taneltorn/setoalt/README.md

 It's fair to state that the whole setup (using Nginx, provided configuration examples etc.) is somewhat opinionated - it's just one way how to do it.
-I have tried to make the setup process as straightforward as possible, and got it working as such, but it must be noted that I have fairly little experience when it comes to system administration.
+I have tried to make the setup process as straightforward as possible, and got it working as such, but it must be noted that I have fairly little experience in systems administration.
 So, feel free to change the configuration and the setup logic that follows.

 Make sure you have **Docker** and **Docker Compose** (2.17.0+) installed: